nathanielkess/CSS-Modular-Pattern/README.md

 Another powerful feature of the modular pattern is: **modules are easy to extend**.
 To achieve this, a module's default style cannot contain any rules that affect it's size, position or surrounding elements. (margins, floats, widths, heights etc..)
 In the modular CSS pattern it's up to the parent container of a module to sets **size and position rules**.
 Read on to see an example that breaks this rule and how to correct it.

-Earlier in this document we created a .vehicleHightlight module. let’s consider that same module used multiple times on the same page.
+Earlier in this document we created a `.vehicleHightlight` module.
+Let’s consider that same module used multiple times on the same page.
 Below you can see it is first used inside the main content of a page.

 First instance of "VehicleHighlight" used.
 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/siteVehicleMainCopy.jpg "CTA in body copy")